 Mature tropical forests with walking trails for children to meander together and convene with nature.
 Outdoor classrooms under 150 year old Chilamate trees that provide cool and natural canopy.

-Farm fresh food grown on site, tended and harvested daily by our children for their own snacks and lunch that day.
+Farm fresh food grown on site, tended and harvested by our children for their own snacks and lunch.
 Outdoor seating and tables for daily picnics in fresh air cooled by the eastern and southern breezes from Lake Cocibolca and Mombacho Volcano.

 Children swimming in the luxurious Cocibolca Jockey Club swimming pool, building up their aquatic skills and taking in the wide open spaces of tropical Granada.